In South Korea, Anguish Over Deaths Of North Korean Defectors Who May Have Starved

 "The Moon Jae-in government is walking on eggshells to look good to [North Korean leader] Kim Jong Un," he argues.
 "That takes away defectors' freedom.
 We are always in a blind spot, treated as immigrants and not citizens of the Republic of Korea" — though defectors are eligible for citizenship and do become citizens.

-Kim Eun-han, a deputy spokesperson for the government's Ministry of Unification, which oversees relations with North Korea, says that the government had repeatedly expressed condolences for Han's death, but it is "inappropriate" to link it with inter-Korean relations.
+Kim Eun-han, a deputy spokesperson for the government's Ministry of Unification, which oversees relations with North Korea, says that the government had repeatedly expressed condolences for Han's death, but that it is "inappropriate" to link it with inter-Korean relations.

 The ministry has reviewed and announced fixes to its policies to support defectors, including expanding community outreach programs and extending welfare benefits.
 But defectors say they're inadequate.